sara-magdy8/bill_api/README.md

 ## Additional Notes:
 - Logs Messages can be found in "/writable/logs" folder.
-- Unit tests is implemented using PHPUnit (The PHP Testing Framework), The testing files is located in "Tests" folder and can be run from the command line on the root location and then type:
+- Unit test implemented using PHPUnit, The testing files are located in "Tests" folder, to run these tests open the command line and go to the root directory and then type:

 		 vendor\bin\PHPUnit

-- If you want to add additional products or currencies to the APP, Open the **GenerateBill.php** file (app/Controllers/GenerateBill) and add new product object or new currency object in **defineAppData** function.
+- If you want to add additional products or currencies to the APP, Open the **GenerateBill.php** file (app/Controllers/GenerateBill) and then add a new product object or a new currency object in **defineAppData** function.